 Causes of Single-Vehicle Accidents in Jacksonville

 Single-vehicle accidents can occur due to many different factors.
-Some common causes include driver error (such as distracted driving or speeding), mechanical failure (such as tires blowing out or brakes failing), drunk driving, adverse weather conditions (such as heavy rain or snow), dangerous road conditions (such as potholes or uneven pavement), and animals crossing roads suddenly.
+Some common scenarios and causes include driver error (such as distracted driving, speeding, reckless lane change), mechanical failure (such as tires blowing out or brakes failing), drunk driving, adverse weather conditions (such as heavy rain or snow) in highway or intersection, dangerous road conditions (such as potholes or uneven pavement), and animals crossing roads suddenly.

 Common Injuries in Single-Vehicle Accidents in Jacksonville, FL